Manchu shamanism

 Shamans are persons of unusual ability, strength and sensitivity, capable of perception and prediction of the ways of the gods.
-They are endowed with the social function to conduct the sacrificial ceremonies and approach the deities asking them intervention or protection.
-Because of their abilities the shamans are people of great authority and prestige.
+They are endowed with the social function of conducting sacrificial ceremonies and approach the deities asking them for intervention or protection.
+Because of their abilities, shamans are people of great authority and prestige.
 Usually, every Manchu kin has its own shaman.